You are currently viewing Headshot Styles: Environmental vs Studio

 Grey Background

-Additionally, studio style headshots allow me to create a seamless look on white and black background websites or social platforms.
+In addition to more precise lighting, studio style headshots also allow me to create a seamless look on white and black background websites or social platforms.
 This means that I can craft your headshot so the background will seamlessly blend from the background of your headshot to the background of your website or social feed.
-Note how the black background headshot above blends into the background of this website as described.

-When I create headshots for myself, I personally like to create studio style headshots on white black and grey backgrounds.
+When I create headshots for myself, I personally like to create studio style headshots on white, black and grey backgrounds.
 This way I have a profile photo ready to go for pretty much any circumstance.

 Ring Light Headshots